 Small Schools and Singletons: Structuring Meaningful Professional Learning Teams for Every Teacher

 The PLC concept resonates with most educators, but making collaborative learning work in small schools or for singleton teachers can be challenging.
-Participants explore four models for building meaningful professional learning teams for singletons and teachers in small schools: The creation of vertical teams studying skills that cross content areas, 2) using interdisciplinary teams to address the engagement levels of at-risk students, 3) designing class loads that allow teachers to teach the same subjects, using electronic tools to pair teachers with peers working in the same subject area.
+Participants explore four models for building meaningful professional learning teams for singletons and teachers in small schools: 1) creating vertical teams to study skills that cross content areas, 2) using interdisciplinary teams to address the engagement levels of at-risk students, 3) designing class loads that allow teachers to teach the same subjects, and 4) using electronic tools to pair teachers with peers working in the same subject area.

-Our Students CAN Assess Themselves
+Our Students Can Assess Themselves

-In the spring of 2012, Canadian educational change expert Dean Shareski issued a simple challenge on his blog when he wrote, “So I’m wondering if you’re ready to let your students assess themselves.
+In the spring of 2012, Canadian educational change expert Dean Shareski issued a simple challenge on his blog: “I’m wondering if you’re ready to let your students assess themselves.
 Not as some experiment where you end up grading them apart but where you really give the reigns over to them?”
 Shareski’s challenge resonates with William M. Ferriter, who has always been dissatisfied with the grade-driven work in his classroom.
 He introduces participants to the tangible steps he has taken in response to Shareski’s challenge to integrate opportunities for self-assessment into classrooms.

 For more information on structuring high functioning Professional Learning Communities, check out Bill’s books — Building a Professional Learning Community at Work – A Guide to the First Year and Making Teamwork Meaningful.